Chain-of-Thought Predictive Control: Additional Discussions of Related Work

-\paragraph{Comparison with Procedure Cloning} Procedure cloning (PC) \cite{yang2022chain} is an extension of BC by imitating the intermediate computations of the demonstrators.
-It requires full knowledge of how the demo trajectories are generated including the usually hidden computations (such as the status of each node at each step in BFS, one of their examples).
-CoTPC does not require such knowledge, as the key states are part of the results, not intermediate computations.
-To apply PC for demonstrations provided by, e.g., a sampling-based planner, it needs to imitate the sampling process (which is hard) by accessing the potentially large amounts of intermediate sampled paths not ended up in the demos.
-In general, machine-generated demonstrations can be crowd-sourced and the demonstrators are viewed as black boxes, making this a limitation of PC.
-As a side note, ManiSkill2 provides demonstrations with high-level descriptions but not the actual demo policies.
+\paragraph{Procedure Cloning (PC)} PC \cite{yang2022chain} was recently proposed to use intermediate computation outputs of demonstrators as additional supervision for improving the generalization of BC policies.
+However, it assumes full knowledge of the demonstrators, including the usually hidden computations that consist of potentially large amounts of intermediate results.
+For instance, in the graph search example used in the original paper, PC requires knowing the traversed paths of the BFS algorithm, such as the status of each node, either the included ones or \textit{the rejected (and so omitted) ones} in the final returned result.
+Whereas, CoTPC does not require such knowledge, as the CoTs are included as part of the results, not hidden intermediate computations, and the CoT supervision itself can be obtained via the unsupervised discovery method.
+Moreover, machine-generated demonstrations can be crowd-sourced and the demonstrators are usually viewed as black boxes, making this a limitation of PC.

-\paragraph{Comparison with Subgoal-conditioned Policies} Unlike many existing work dealing with ``long-horizon'' tasks, e.g., SayCan \cite{ahn2022can} and methods tackling ALFRED \cite{shridhar2020alfred}, which assume that low-level control is solved, we instead focus on solving low-level control with hierarchical information such as key states.
-Many methods from HRL or hierarchical IL adopt a two-stage subgoal-condition policy.
-CoTPC differs from them in a non-trivial aspect.
-Instead of only the immediate next subgoal, CoTPC predicts an entire chain of them all at once and at each inference step, which has several advantages as explained and empirically verified in Sec. \ref{sec:predictions}.
+\paragraph{Policy Learning with Motion Planning} Some existing work \cite{shridhar2023perceiver,james2022q} adopt a strategy similar to CoTPC in terms of predicting key states (the waypoints) as high-level policies.
+However, they use motion planners as low-level policies, while CoTPC directly learns to predict low-level controls.
+The major advantage of our approach is to handle environments requiring dynamic (or reactive) controls (like Moving Maze and Push Chair), where the key states/observations must be updated at every step and so motion planner-based strategies will struggle.
+Also, PerAct \cite{shridhar2023perceiver} is relatively limited due to its discretized actions, especially for tasks requiring high-precision manipulation (e.g., Peg Insertion).
+Moreover, some existing work \cite{qureshi2019motion,fishman2023motion} uses motion planners as the only demonstrators to acquire neural policies, which are to some extent constrained to tasks involving quasi-static control.